ansible/ansibullbot/docs/collection_migration.md

 https://github.com/ansible/prmove

+### Moving PRs manually

+When moving PRs, you need to know that some things changed.
+This affects paths where content has to be placed, and Python imports that have to be changed.

+The following list mentions the most important path changes, in the format "ansible/ansible path -> collection repo path".
+It assumes that a collection is in the root of its repository; if that's not the case (i.e. there is no directory `plugins`), you need to add more directories.

+- `lib/ansible/module_utils/` → `plugins/module_utils/`
+- `lib/ansible/modules/` → `plugins/modules/`
+- `lib/ansible/plugins/` → `plugins/`
+- `test/units/module_utils/` → `tests/unit/plugins/module_utils/`
+- `test/units/modules/` → `tests/unit/plugins/modules/`
+- `test/units/plugins/` → `tests/unit/plugins/`
+- `test/integration/targets/` → `tests/integration/targets/`
+- `test/sanity/ignore.txt` → `tests/sanity/ignore-2.*.txt`

+The next list contains a mapping of Python imports.
+It assumes that the collection from what something is imported is called `foo.bar`.

+- `import ansible.module_utils.` → `import ansible_collections.foo.bar.plugins.module_utils.`
+- `import ansible.modules.` → `import ansible_collections.foo.bar.plugins.modules.` (should only happen in unit tests)
+- `import ansible.plugins.` → `import ansible_collections.foo.bar.plugins.` (should only happen in unit tests)

+Imports of content not moved from ansible/ansible have to stay as before.
+Only content moved to collections needs to be imported this way.

+Finally, if your PR does deprecate an option, a feature, a module, or a plugin, there have been slight changes (in that you need to specify the collection name in some cases) as well.
+The syntax for all kind of deprecations is mentioned [here](https://github.com/ansible-collections/overview/issues/45#issuecomment-645619042).
+For modules, and in-code deprecations, `ansible-test sanity` will also tell you if you missed something.

 ## Why did the bot close my issue or PR?

 For the reasons stated above, we will not be auto-migrating all the issues and PRs and need to take action to make sure they are being